RelKereta/WADS-Forum9/README.md

 - **401 Unauthorized Errors**: These occurred when the application wasn't properly sending authentication cookies with API requests.
 The solution was to configure Axios with `withCredentials: true` in the apiService.js file.
 - **Session vs Token Authentication**: The application was initially configured for token-based authentication but later switched to session-based auth, requiring updates to the authentication flow.

+### Sequelize and MongoDB Integration Challenges
+- **Connection Issues**: Problems connecting to MongoDB through Sequelize due to incorrect URI format or missing authentication credentials.
+- **Model Definition Conflicts**: Schema validation errors when Sequelize models didn't match the expected MongoDB document structure.
+- **Synchronization Problems**: Difficulties with Sequelize's `sync()` method which works differently with MongoDB compared to SQL databases.
+- **Query Performance**: Some complex Sequelize queries performed poorly with MongoDB, requiring optimization or direct use of MongoDB queries.

 ### Component Integration Challenges
 - **API Data Format Mismatches**: The Todo and EditTodoForm components expected different data formats than what the API was providing.
 This required updates to handle both API data (`todo.task`) and local storage data formats.
 - **Function Name Mismatches**: There were inconsistencies between function names in the components (e.g., `getAllTodos()`) and the actual API service methods (e.g., `getAll()`).